 5. Preventing tax return identity theft

 Once someone gets access to your Social Security number, they have everything necessary to file a tax return in your name.
 The purpose of a fraudulent tax return is, obviously, not to pay your back taxes, but to pocket your tax refund.
 This scam occurs early in the tax season, well before most taxpayers file.
-Take every possible precaution to keep your SSN secret, and if possible, file your taxes early.
+Take every possible precaution to keep your SSN secret, and if possible, file your taxes early before someone else does.